 In a research organisation like this there is a need for different professionals.
-We busy and every person will learn-by-doing.
+We are very busy and every person will learn-by-doing.
 We will provide some informal training and supervision.
 We therefore only take on people who are able to stay more than 2 months.

 - Medical doctors and medical students